Biography

 Monteverdi Choir

-This month and next, the Choir appears in concert performances of Les Troyens at the Salzburg Festival, and in Versailles, Berlin and London.
-In April 2023 the Choir and the English Baroque Soloists made an acclaimed European tour performing Bach’s Mass in B minor.
-In October 2023 the two ensembles will tour North America performing this work alongside Handel’s oratorio L’Allegro, il Penseroso ed il Moderato.
-In May 2023 the Choir performed at the Coronation of Their Majesties King Charles and Queen Camilla in London.
+In 2023 the Choir appeared in concert performances of Les Troyens at the Salzburg Festival, and in Versailles, Berlin and London.
+With the English Baroque Soloists under Dinis Sousa the Monteverdi Choir undertook an acclaimed European tour performing Bach’s Mass in B minor.
+The two ensembles also toured North America performing the Mass in B minor alongside Handel’s oratorio L’Allegro, il Penseroso ed il Moderato.

 read more collapse